 - new evidence exists that wasn't reasonably available to the you during the investigation or hearing which had the potential to affect its outcome

 - there was a breach of the rules of natural justice which had the potential to affect the outcome of the investigation or hearing

 Your appeal is independently reviewed by someone external to the University, who will do either of the following:

-- advise the University to convene a General Misconduct Appeals Panel to hear your appeal
+- advise the University to convene a Student Appeals Panel (SAP) to hear your appeal

 - write to you outlining the reason for dismissing the appeal on the grounds that it is frivolous, vexatious, misconceived, or lacking in substance.